ZHZisZZ/INTENT/README.md

 $ cd server
 $ sh bin/INTENT_run.sh
 ```
-Then go to 'http://localhost:8000' in your browser (chrome recommended).
+Then go to http://localhost:8000 in your browser (chrome recommended).

 ## Credits
-The project was developed under the supervision of [Prof. Tianyi Zhang](https://tianyi-zhang.github.io/) at Purdue and [Prof. Xingyu Wang](https://web.eecs.umich.edu/~xwangsd/) at UMich.
+The project was developed under the supervision of [Prof. Tianyi Zhang](https://tianyi-zhang.github.io/) at Purdue and [Prof. Xinyu Wang](https://web.eecs.umich.edu/~xwangsd/) at UMich.
 Special thanks to [Yitao Huang](https://github.com/Yitao-Huang) and [Lyubing Qiang](https://github.com/EvelynQiang) for their contributions to the first version of INTENT.